BorisJancic/Operating-System-STM32/README.md

 ## Lab 3: EDF Scheduling
 Earliest deadline first scheduling driven by a timer interrupt.
-All critical OS functions like sleep() and malloc() are protected via system calls to protect against race conditions.
+All critical OS functions like sleep() and malloc() are protected via system calls to prevent race conditions.

 ---